llaville/docker-php-toolbox/ROADMAP.md

 * `jsonlint` will not be included because it can be replaced by [mega-linter](https://github.com/nvuillam/mega-linter)
 * `linkcheck` will not be included because it can be replaced by [mega-linter](https://github.com/nvuillam/mega-linter)
+* `mysqldumpsecure` will not be included because it can be replaced by [phpbu](https://github.com/sebastianfeldmann/phpbu)
 * `stylelint` will not be included because it can be replaced by [mega-linter](https://github.com/nvuillam/mega-linter)
 * `yamllint` will not be included because it can be replaced by [mega-linter](https://github.com/nvuillam/mega-linter)